eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

    - Work like an arcade machine..
 Add to the [config] something like cost=5 safetag=SAFE
-     Now, tag one cargo container near the machine with [GAMECOINS] Coin In, and another (which is connected via a conveyor, ideally with a one way sorter to stop things being removed!) as [SAFE] Coins Safe
+     Now, tag one cargo container near the machine with [GAME.COINS] Coin In, and another (which is connected via a conveyor, ideally with a one way sorter to stop things being removed!) as [SAFE] Coins Safe
      If cost is >0 then 'q' will no longer act as coin in, instead drop the space credits as a single